zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Don't criticize what you can't understand. "
+> "Management is doing things right; leadership is doing the right things."
 >
-> — Bob Dylan
+> — Peter Drucker
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch